Points of Pride

 Dr. Anumantha Kanathasamy holds the W.E.
 Lloyd Chair in Neurotoxicology.

-Dr. James West holds the Scott and Nancy Armbrust Professorship in Veterinary Medicine.
+Dr. Patrick Phillips holds the Scott and Nancy Armbrust Professorship in Veterinary Medicine.

 Dr. Eric Burrough holds the Boehringer Ingelheim Vetmedica Professorship in Food Animal Infectious Diseases.